H&M: Bangladesh

 The same year, Bangladeshi and international labor groups put forth a detailed safety proposal that entailed the establishment of independent inspections of garment factories.
 The plan called for inspectors to have the power to close unsafe factories.
 The proposal entailed a legally binding contract between suppliers, customers, and unions.
 At a meeting in 2011 in Dhaka, major European and North American retailers, including H&M, rejected the proposal.
 Further efforts by unions to advance the proposal after numerous and deadly factory fires have been rejected.

 Myanmar

 A report by the Business and Human Rights Resource Centre (BHRRC) found a significant rise in worker abuse allegations in Myanmar garment factories since the military coup in 2021.
-H&M is investigating 20 such cases at their suppliers, while a report documented 156 in total over the past year.
+H&M is investigating 20 such cases at its suppliers, while a report documented 156 in total over the past year.
 This has led some fashion brands like Inditex (Zara owner) to cut ties with Myanmar suppliers, while others like H&M and Bestseller are increasing monitoring efforts.
 The decision to stay or leave is complex, with some arguing continued engagement offers leverage for improvement, while others fear a race to the bottom if major brands exit.